-Selecting the Backup tab opens the Backup page, which displays the available incremental backup and full backup options.
+Selecting the Backup tab opens the Backup page.
+This page displays the options available for incremental and full backups.
 The settings on this page determine the actions of the backup server daemon and specify the location to store backup files.
 The settings on this page are only applied to the server.

-For more in-depth information on backup modes and procedures, refer to Chapter 14 in the Database Administrator's Guide.
+For more in-depth information on backup modes and procedures, please refer to Chapter 14 in the Database Administrator's Guide.